sewaneedata/BOHEMIA-2024/README.md

    7. `7_autocoreff.R`: R script analysing the likelihood of someone using or not using a bed net based on their previous answers for the efficacy dataset.

 ## Instructions
+- Make sure you have git installed (Learn how to do that here).
+- Install R Studio (Learn how to do that [here](https://github.com/git-guides/install-git)).
+- Create a file that will hold all the files for this project.
+- Open RStudio.
+- In RStudio click on file tab and then new project.
+- Then press Version Control.
+- Then press Git.
+- Now in Github find the repository and go to the code tab.
+- Press the green code button and copy the URL.
+- Paste the URL in the repository URL selection.
+- You can either leave the Project directory name blank to auto fill or add whatever you want to name it then press create project.
-- Retrieve the datasets using `aws_data_download.R` (*only use this if you have aws access through BOHEMIA*) and place them in a separate dataset folder inside the repository.
-If you do not have AWS access, retrieve the data from the BOHEMIA team.
+- Retrieve the datasets using `aws_data_download.R` (*only use this if you have aws access through BOHEMIA*) and place them in a separate `dataset` folder inside the repository.
+If you do not have AWS access, retrieve the data from the BOHEMIA team. ([here](https://drive.google.com/drive/u/0/folders/1jq1dtoTScgSA9h5vtEtLAtdjp_tF-Nxs) is a link to the Drive if you have access to it).
+- Open the installpackages.R then click the button in the code section that says Source.
-- Run the R scripts in the following order :
+- Open the `projectproposal.Rmd` then click the button in the code section that says Source.
+The  `projectproposal.Rmd` file runs the code scripts in the following order :
-    1. `data.R` (*start here if you cannot run the `aws_data_download.R`*)
+    1. `data.R`
     2. `1_bednets.R`
     3. `2_correlations.R`
     4. `3_differences.R`